notahat/machinist/README.markdown

       end
     end

-Machinist generates data for the fields you don't care about, and constructs any necessary associated objects.
+Machinist generates data for the fields you don't care about, and constructs any necessary associated objects, leaving you to only specify the fields you *do* care about in your tests.

 You tell Machinist how to do this with blueprints: